 Original Source: Peace Community of San José de Apartadó

-* On Tuesday, November 22, 2011, starting around 5:00 a.m. and until 9:00 a.m., there was combat between the paramilitaries and the guerrillas in the towns of La Esperanza and El Porvenir, putting the civilian population in the line of fire.
-Three families succeeded in fleeing from the middle of the combat, thus saving their lives.
-It is evident that the paramilitaries, who are continuing to act in close complicity with the Army, are always trying to use the civilian population as a SHIELD, which is a WAR CRIME.
+* On Tuesday, November 22, 2011, starting around 5:00 a.m. and until 9:00 a.m., there was combat between the paramilitaries and the guerrillas in the towns of La Esperanza and Playa Larga, placing all of the civilian population in the line of fire.
+Some of the families were able to escape in the midst of the combat, thus saving their lives.
+This proves once again that the paramilitaries, who continue to operate in tight conformity with the Army, are attempting to use the civilian population as a SHIELD.
+This constitutes a WAR CRIME.
 Only a week ago we complained of similar actions and here they are repeated once again.

 Peace Community of San José de Apartadó